systemd/mkosi/mkosi.md

   Linux, additional repositories must be passed in the form `<name>::<url>` (e.g. `myrepo::https://myrepo.net`).

+`PinDirectories`, `--pin-dir=`

+: This option can only be used with Debian-based distributions.
+  It takes a comma separated list of directories containing apt pin files.
+The files are passed directly to apt using `/etc/apt/preferences.d`.

 `RepositoryDirectories`, `--repo-dir=`

 : This option can (for now) only be used with RPM-based distributions,